Succession planning: preparing for future success

 Progressing people at the right time

-The benefits of successfully onboarding a new senior executive should not be underestimated.
 A robust succession plan mitigates the risk associated with introducing a new manager and, when new leaders are successful, the impact is significant.

 With successful new leaders, data shows that: